crist2201/crist2201/README.md

 # 💫 About Me:
 Hello!
 I'm Cristian a data Scientist with 3+ years of hands-on experience in Python and 2+ years in SQL.
-Skilled in ETL automation, API integration, cloud platforms like GCP, containerization using Docker, and orchestration frameworks such as
-LangChain.
-Recently completed an MSc in Data Science from the University of Bath, where I focused on advanced topics including machine learning, deep learning, large language models (LLMs), and data storytelling.
+My journey into data science began as a Project Engineer, where I cultivated a passion for the full data lifecycle, from generating data via IoT devices to developing real-time dashboards with Power BI and Streamlit.

+As a QA Automation Engineer, I built robust automation frameworks that enhanced my proficiency in Python and SQL, while executing data scraping, cleaning, and validation tasks.
+This technical foundation led to a Data Analyst role, where I refined my skills in Power BI, advanced data storytelling, and Python’s data science and machine learning libraries.
+To deepen my theoretical expertise, I completed an MSc in Data Science at the University of Bath, culminating in a dissertation on uncertainty methods applied to Chain of Thought trajectories in Large Language Models—bridging practical experience with cutting-edge AI research.

+Looking ahead, I am committed to advancing a future where data science is ethical, transparent, and inclusive.
+By championing responsible AI practices and promoting model interpretability, I aim to contribute to a field that balances innovation with accountability and delivers meaningful impact across diverse sectors.

 ## 🌐 Socials: